HELP WITH GENEPOP

 Input

-The data file for GenePop(WWW) and LinkDos(WWW) should be typed or pasted into the Text Window provided.
+The data file for GenePop(WWW) and LinkDos(WWW) can be uploaded, or can be typed or pasted into the Text Window provided.
+If uploaded, the datafile MUST be in plain text format.

 The Input File Format for Genepop(WWW) and LinkDos(WWW) :